ljw1004/csharpspec/csharp/lexical-structure.md

     ;
 ```

 When no `#line` directives are present, the compiler reports true line numbers and source file names in its output.
-When processing a `#line` directive that includes a *line-indicator* that is not `default`, the compiler treats the line after the directive as having the given line number (and file name, if specified).
+When processing a `#line` directive that includes a *line_indicator* that is not `default`, the compiler treats the line after the directive as having the given line number (and file name, if specified).

 A `#line default` directive reverses the effect of all preceding #line directives.
 The compiler reports true line information for subsequent lines, precisely as if no `#line` directives had been processed.

 A `#line hidden` directive has no effect on the file and line numbers reported in error messages, but does affect source level debugging.
 When debugging, all lines between a `#line hidden` directive and the subsequent `#line` directive (that is not `#line hidden`) have no line number information.
 When stepping through code in the debugger, these lines will be skipped entirely.

-Note that a *file-name* differs from a regular string literal in that escape characters are not processed; the "`\`" character simply designates an ordinary backslash character within a *file-name*.
+Note that a *file_name* differs from a regular string literal in that escape characters are not processed; the "`\`" character simply designates an ordinary backslash character within a *file_name*.

 ### Pragma directives